 Samson was a guided missile with one purpose – to defeat an enemy and bring down an entire government.
 His epitaph reads, “He killed many more when he died than while he lived.”
 Isn’t that, perhaps, what he was set apart to do?
 I wonder if that is why the angel had no answer to his parents’ question, “What is to be the rule that governs the boy’s life and work?”
 To have told them what would become of their only son would have crushed them.

 It turned out there was little that could govern or rule Samson except his own unpredictable nature and ego.
 There was nothing else of value he accomplished in his life.
 He was a weapon – not a leader.
 He never led the people to battle or to victory.
 He betrayed himself and everyone around him.
 But, he accomplished his mission.
-Not with an army like Gideon or Joshua or personal heroism like David, but with one self-destructive act he took down the whole government and leadership of the enemy.
+Not with an army like Gideon or Joshua or personal heroism like David, but with one perfectly timed self-destructive act he took down the whole government and leadership of the enemy.

 Samson was no hero or model for young people.
 The writer of Judges doesn’t hide any of that or even attempt to justify or condemn his behavior.
 It is not a tale with a moral.
 It is not a warning.
 It is simply a puzzling illustration of how God’s ways are not ours.